 Reminiscent of the original "Beauty and the Beast" fairy tale in an intricate world of power and magic, "A Court of Thorns and Roses" is an alluring dark fantasy that burns like a wildfire, where no creature or story is what they seem to be.

 Something Like Happy is chaotically funny and raw with grave tragedy.
 It encourages even the most sorrowful to find small ways to make ourselves, and those we’re accustomed to not even see, somewhat happier.

-Chanel Cleeton captures more than the essence of Cuba, she brings a country and its passions to life, while showing how to hold empathy even for an enemy, and fury even for a comrade.
-Our hearts our broken at each loss, each death, yet still somehow filled with hope, like a true Cuban.
+Chanel Cleeton captures more than the essence of Cuba, she brings a country and its passions to life, while showing how to hold empathy even for an enemy and fury even for a comrade.
+Our hearts are broken at each loss and each death, yet still somehow filled with hope, like a true Cuban.

 A brilliant, creative foray into sci-fi and the great "what if" questions adults have forgotten to ask.
-For anyone who's forgotten how to love or be happy or the importance of living in harmony.
+For anyone who's forgotten how to love, how to be happy, or the importance of living in harmony.

-Sara Smythe is managerette of new luxury apartments in NY.
+Sara Smythe was the managerette of then-new luxury apartments in NY.
 100 years later, Bailey is renovating the apartments.
 How did Sara wind up in jail for murder?
 An engrossing tragedy of the lost Gilded Age.

-Comical and merry, and an honest look at the misunderstandings that can occur when people fear to trust and love one another.
+Comical and merry, "Christmas at Little Beach Street Bakery" is an honest look at the misunderstandings that can occur when people fear to trust and love one another.